 The cliffs themselves were formed by chalk deposits laid down during the Cretaceous period — the same chalk that produced the White Cliffs of Dover across the English Channel — and subsequently pushed to the surface by the movement of ice sheets during the last glacial period.
 This chalk substrate has a distinctive ecology: the alkaline soil supports a remarkable concentration of orchid species (over 20 native orchid species have been recorded on the chalk grasslands above the cliffs), and the fossil record preserved in the chalk is exceptional, with ammonites, sea urchins, and even mosasaur teeth regularly found by beachcombers at the foot of the cliffs.
 The GeoCenter Møns Klint, a world-class geological museum built into the hillside at the cliff edge, explains this 65-million-year-old story with considerable skill.

-For a VW T3, the Møns Klint route is completely unproblematic — it is one of the very few routes in this app where the destination is genuinely easier to reach than most of the journey.
+For a classic or low-power campervan, the Møns Klint route is completely unproblematic — it is one of the very few routes in this app where the destination is genuinely easier to reach than most of the journey.
 The island of Møn is connected to the rest of Denmark via the Farø Bridges and a small island-hopping road, and the drive from Stege to Klint is through quiet lanes with gentle undulations through forest.
 Parking at the GeoCenter is large and well-organised for all vehicle sizes.
 The walk down to the beach from the cliff top involves several hundred wooden steps and a steep descent — comfortable footwear is essential, and the return climb takes most visitors 20–30 minutes.

 Møns Klint is best visited in spring (May to June) when the chalk grassland wildflowers and orchids are at their peak, or in autumn (September to October) when the beech forest turns gold and the visitor numbers thin dramatically.
 The cliffs in winter morning light — with frost on the chalk grassland above and the steel-grey Baltic below — have a haunting, Nordic beauty that summer cannot match.
 The island of Møn itself is worth exploring beyond the cliffs: the Liselund Romantic Castle (a small thatched neo-Gothic folly in a romantic garden above the sea), the medieval frescoes in Elmelunde Church, and the dark sky stargazing area (Møn has the darkest skies in Denmark) are all within a few kilometres.